 Remember the bridesmaids feel the cold more than the bride!!

 Your gown & accessories can still be the traditional white but why not splash out on those red shoes to match your red bouquet?

-Even more dramatic for those brides that don’t suit white or cream, winter is the time to make an exquisite statement with red or scarlet dress or colored trims.
+Even more dramatic for those brides that don’t suit white or cream, winter is the time to make an exquisite statement with a red or scarlet dress or coloured trims.

 Dainty white satin shoes are out for a winter wedding so opt for funky gumboots or glamorous white boots

 Winter weddings will be favoured for the men with their 3 piece suits.
 No more sweltering in the sun